-• On June 28, 2013, HKMA announced rules for interim trade reporting.
+- On June 28, 2013, HKMA announced rules for interim trade reporting.
 Licensed banks are required to report FXNDF and vanilla single currency interest rate swaps (Fixed vs Floating swaps, basis swaps and overnight indexed swaps) to a trade repository operated by HKMA (HKMA-TR).
 Trades (including cleared transactions) conducted by a licensed bank and booked in its Hong Kong office (or Hong Kong branch), of which the counterparty is also a licensed bank (or the original counterparty, in the case of cleared transactions), are required to report to HKTR within 2 business days (T+2 basis).
 Trades remain outstanding on August 5 or are traded on or after such date are subject to the reporting requirements.
 A grace period of approximately four months is granted to licensed banks to commence reporting by December 9 and a period of six months is granted to backload the transactions (including transactions entered on or before December 8) by February 4, 2014.
-All licensed banks are required to join HKTR regardless of whether they have any reportable transaction and whether they adopt direct or indirect reporting.

-- On September 6, 2013, HKMA and SFC jointly published their conclusions on a joint supplemental consultation (the "Consultation Conclusions") regarding the proposed scope of activities to be regulated under the new over-the-counter (OTC) derivatives regime, and regulatory oversight of systemically important participants.
+All licensed banks are required to join HKTR regardless of whether they have any reportable transaction and whether they adopt direct or indirect reporting. - On September 6, 2013, HKMA and SFC jointly published their conclusions on a joint supplemental consultation (the "Consultation Conclusions") regarding the proposed scope of activities to be regulated under the new over-the-counter (OTC) derivatives regime, and regulatory oversight of systemically important participants.
 HKMA and SFC's proposals in relation to these two areas are already included in some detail in the Securities and Futures (Amendment) Bill 2013 (the "Bill") introduced to the Legislative Council on June 28, 2013.
 The bill is anticipated to come into effect in early 2014.
 The Consultation Conclusions explained the regulators' rationale in framing the new regulated activities and summarized their responses to public comments.
 The new regulated activities, Type 11 RA and Type 12 RA, were proposed to be introduced under Schedule 5 to the Securities and Futures Ordinance (SFO).
 Type 11 RA would cover the activities of dealers and advisers and Type 12 RA would cover the activities of clearing agents.
-Additionally, the existing Type 7 RA and Type 9 RA were proposed to be expanded to cover OTC derivatives. - On November 25, 2013, OTC Clearing Hong Kong Limited (OTC Clear) launched its clearing services for inter-dealer interest rate swaps denominated in four currencies: RMB, Hong Kong Dollars, US Dollars and Euros.
+Additionally, the existing Type 7 RA and Type 9 RA were proposed to be expanded to cover OTC derivatives.

+On November 25, 2013, OTC Clearing Hong Kong Limited (OTC Clear) launched its clearing services for inter-dealer interest rate swaps denominated in four currencies: RMB, Hong Kong Dollars, US Dollars and Euros.
 It also offers clearing services for inter-dealer non-deliverable forwards referencing RMB, Taiwan Dollars, Korean Won and the Indian Rupee.
 OTC Clear plans to introduce client clearing in 2014 after the new legislation on the Securities and Futures (Amendment) Bill is in place and relevant amendments to OTC Clear rules are approved by the Securities and Futures Commission.
 In addition, it will expand its clearing services to cover other OTC derivatives when appropriate.

-OTC Clear's clearing members currently comprise of the Bank of China (Hong Kong) Limited, the Hongkong and Shanghai Banking Corporation Limited and Industrial and Commercial Bank of China (Asia) Limited, three of its 12 founding shareholders.
-OTC Clear is also working with a number of financial institutions in Hong Kong on membership admission arrangements. - On December 3, 2013, HKMA published its latest update AIDG for Reporting Service.
+- On December 3, 2013, HKMA published its latest update AIDG for Reporting Service.
 The changes made are mainly for reflecting the new developments and clarifications. - At the Legislative Council meeting on March 26, 2014, the Council passed the Securities and Futures (Amendment) Bill 2013 with amendments moved by Secretary for Financial Services and the Treasury at the Committee Stage.